j-a-s-d/rodster/README.md

 * modelled json settings, *allowing an easy, secure and structured way to validate and handle the application configuration*
 * internationalization support (I18n), *allowing localization (L10n) for the application messages*
 * multipurpose key value map, *allowing an easy application instance values management in an already integrated key-value store*
+* arguments handling services, *allowing a good handling of the parameters that the app received*
+* most recently used items list, *allowing bring this feature up to your end users without effort*

 ## CHARACTERISTICS